h-thurow/Simple-JNDI/README.md

 common one is to get an object of type javax.sql.DataSource from JNDI so a java.sql.Connection to your database of choice may be opened.

 The JNDI implementation is entirely memory based, so no server instances are started.
 The structure of a root directory serves as a model for the contexts structure.
 The contexts get populated with Objects defined by .properties files, XML files or Windows-style .ini files.
-The files may be either on the file system or in the classpath.
 Of course you can bind Objects programmatically to contexts too.

 <h3>Download</h3>